B0ySetsF1re/data-storage-web-app-server/README.md

 On other hand, you can build your own web form and connect it with the API to process things.

-Seems all, you should be all set.
-The documentation however more likely will be updated...
+Seems all, you should be all set!